Chris Parker and I found the Western Maryland Station in Cumberland, Maryland thanks to the excellent directions on their web site.

 The view of the river below.
 A CSX helper set dropped west under the Salisbury Viaduct.
 We walked back over the viaduct and to the car.

 Chris and I spotted a pair of CSX Helpers.
-First we tried Friday Nights in Cumberland with no luck.
-Someone here needs to start a tri-tip sandwich stand and would clean up big time.
+We walked back to the car and returned to Cumberland in search of food through a driving rain storm.
+First we tried TGI Fridays in Cumberland with no luck.
+Someone there needs to start a tri-tip sandwich stand and would be very successful.

-We returned to the car, got our cameras and a view of the westbound Capitol Limited running an hour late.
+We returned to the car, got our cameras and a photographed the westbound Capitol Limited running an hour late.
 On the way out of town, I stopped at KFC and Chris stopped at Wendy's.
-We took West Virginia Highway 28 down to Romney after dark passing our train for tomorrow.
-Once in town we took US 50 East up the hill to the South Branch Inn where we would spend that night.
+We took West Virginia Highway 28 down to Romney after dark, passing our train for tomorrow.
+Once in town, we took US 50 east up the hill to the South Branch Inn where we would spend the night.

 The South Branch Inn.
 Tomorrow we will ride the Potomac Eagle Scenic Railroad, but first a good night of rest.